Map Page Overview

 The Control Panels of the map page are (numbers from the first figure above):

-The twelve toggle buttons in this panel control which layers are displayed on the map.
+- The twelve toggle buttons in this panel control which layers are displayed on the map.
 Clicking on a button will hide or show that map layer.
 If the button appears pushed in, that layer is visible.
 If you hover your mouse over the button (without clicking), a tool tip will appear that indicates which layer the button affects and whether that layer is currently visible.
 When the map is zoomed out, some layers are disabled to reduce the clutter on the map.
 If a layer is disabled, the tool tip will indicate that.
-In order from left to right, the buttons affect the following layers: Travel Times, Expressway Congestion, Arterial Congestion, Expressway Construction, Arterial Construction, Weather, Incidents, Road Labels, Dynamic Message Signs, Cameras, Special Events, and Weather Stations.
-The magnifying glass controls at the lower right of this control panel cause the map display to zoom in (+) or out (-), and the arrow buttons scroll the map.
+In order from left to right and top to bottom, the buttons affect the following layers: Travel Times, Expressway Congestion, Arterial Congestion, Incidents, Cameras, Special Events, Expressway Construction, Arterial Construction, Weather Warnings, Road Labels, Dynamic Message Signs, and Weather Stations.
 The button with four arrows pointing to the center resets the map to its initial location.
+The magnifying glass controls at the lower right of this control panel cause the map display to zoom in (+) or out (-).

 - The Info Viewer - The Info Viewer displays information about icons or congestion colorizations that you have clicked on the map.
 As you click on an icon, detailed information about that event, device, or traffic condition section is added to the Info Viewer.
 The Info Viewer allows you to see information for several traffic condition sections, events, or devices in which you are interested at the same time.